Singularity categories of Gorenstein monomial algebras: Singularity categories of -Gorenstein monomial algebras

 \section{Singularity categories of $1$-Gorenstein monomial algebras}

-Finally, we characterize singularity categories for $1$-Gorenstein monomial algebras.
-Before that, we give a precise definition of the \emph{gluing of algebras}, which is defined in \cite{Br}.
-After that, we prove that singularity category is an invariant under taking this kind of gluing.
+In this section, our aim is to characterize singularity categories for $1$-Gorenstein monomial algebras.
+Before that, we give a precise definition of the \emph{gluing of algebras}, which is defined in \cite[Subsection 2.1]{Br}.
+After that, we prove that singularity category is an invariance under taking this kind of gluing.
 Finally, we use it to characterize the singularity categories of $1$-Gorenstein monomial algebras.

-For any vertex $i$ in any quiver, by abusing notations, we always use $e_i$ to denote the corresponding \emph{primitive idempotent}.